This post may contain affiliate links. Please see my disclosure policy for details.

 My favourite times spent were waking up in the morning to see the first of the sun peer its head over the mountains.

-I loved wondering in amongst the houses, chalets and cottages and seeing what was in store.
+I loved wandering in amongst the houses, chalets, and cottages and seeing what was in store.

-It is such a hidden gem and a welcome retreat from busy modern day life.
+It is such a hidden gem and a welcome retreat from busy modern-day life.
 No cars, no noise, just pure peace and bliss!

 I will always stay here when I visit Switzerland and hope I will be back to visit really soon.